tktsubota/tktsubota.github.io/_posts/2020-06-05-spacex-demo-2.md

 {% include image.html url="/spacex-demo-2/falcon-9-launch.jpg" alt-text="Falcon 9 Launch" caption="The Falcon 9 launches from Kennedy Space Center Pad 39A in Florida to the International Space Station in the SpaceX Demo-2 mission." source="SpaceX" source-url="https://www.flickr.com/photos/spacex/49956396622/" %}

-We have seen the headlines.
-The first human launch on US soil since 2011.
+The first human space launch from US soil since 2011.
 The first ever private human spaceflight.
 The beginning of a new era for space travel.

-But, these headlines don't capture the depth and significance of this milestone.
+These headlines don't capture the depth and significance of this milestone.
 It may be hard to understand how returning to the International Space Station — which has already happened consistently for the past twenty years — is anything close to the magnificence of Neil Armstrong taking steps on the Moon more than fifty years ago.
 How is this simple mission, SpaceX Demo-2, truly the beginning of a new era?

 Let's take a look at some history.